iluwatar/java-design-patterns/callback/README.md

 ## Intent

-Callback is a piece of executable code that is passed as an argument to other code, which is expected to call back (execute) the argument at some convenient time.
+A callback is a piece of executable code that is passed as an argument to other code, which is expected to call back (execute) the argument at some convenient time.

 ## Explanation

-Real world example
+Real-world example

-> We need to be notified after executing task has finished.
+> We need to be notified after the executing task has finished.
 We pass a callback method for
 > the executor and wait for it to call back on us.

 In plain words

-> Callback is a method passed to the executor which will be called at defined moment.
+> Callback is a method passed to the executor which will be called at a defining moment.

 Wikipedia says